bbonev/yascreen/README.md

 enable/disable auto flush for line and direct screen oriented operations

-yascreen versions before 1.77 didn't use buffered ouput and would immediately send the output to the screen
+yascreen versions before 1.77 didn't use buffered output and would immediately send the output to the screen

 disabling internal flush can help an application optimize the number of `write` calls at the cost of performing explicit flush after each group of operations